TobiasKoenig1/Fuse-box-labeling/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- autocomplete funktion
+- export and import of tables
+- collapse and expand tables

 To do:
 - Feature to be added 1
 - Feature to be added 2

+Bug fixes:

 ## Acknowledgements
 - This project was inspired by my cousin

 ## Contact
-Created by [@TheKing6488]
+Created by [@TheKing6488] (discordapp.com/users/270594690313748480) - feel free to contact me!

 <!-- Optional -->